riverify/weekly-events-scheduler/README.md

 ---

+## Key Features

+### 🔒 Safe Event Cleanup
+Uses an `autoScheduleMarker` identifier to only delete events created by the script, keeping your manually created events safe.

+### ⏰ Custom Reminders
+Set different reminder times for each event type:
+- Define a `defaultReminderMinutes` as fallback
+- Override with `reminderMinutes` in specific event configurations

+### 📅 Holiday Awareness
+Automatically skips scheduling on holidays by checking against your holiday calendar.

+### 🔄 Weekly Automation
+Set up once and let the script handle your recurring events every week.

+---

 ## Contributing

 1. Fork the repository.
 2. Create a feature branch: `git checkout -b feature/your-feature`.
-3. Commit changes: `git commit -m "Add new meeting type"`.
+3. Commit changes: `git commit -m "Add new event type"`.
 4. Push: `git push origin feature/your-feature`.
 5. Open a Pull Request.